 This list will be updated as new pieces enter Adam's repertoire.

-Coming in 2018.
 Blind John's reputation as a womanizer and masterful musician precedes him through the south in juke joints, prisons, and churches.
 There is mystery in where his musical ability came from as well as this new style of blue music he performs.
-Rumors swirl about an unholy pact, the legitimacy of his blindness, and his legendary father.
+Rumors swirl about an unholy pact and his legendary father.
 As his finishing time draws nigh, John must make a spiritual trek to the Great Bend Tunnel and face his own demons along the way: his mother, the church, the men and women he has wronged, and the man he is deceiving into taking over his deal with the Devil.
+Dedicated to Susan Gordon.

 1920s: Ashton (2015)